luxeave/clean-pattern/INSTRUCTION.md

 - Adapters/Delivery:
   - Add only the minimum necessary infra dependencies (DB clients, email SDKs)
   - Secrets/config are retrieved in adapters/delivery only
+- Framework profile:
+  - Default profile assumes Encore (DB, Topics, Subscriptions, Cron).
+Provide an alternative profile by listing allowed packages and constructs for your framework in a local doc (see Adaptation Guidance) and update lint rules.
 - Versioning:
   - Prefer stable versions for infra libs, pinned via the chosen package manager and lockfile
 - Avoid cyclical dependencies between feature slices